carlosdelamora/MonEx/README.md

 ## Usage

-In order to test the application you need to use an IOS device with IOS 10.2 or greater. **MonEx wont work as expected if you use the Xcode simulator to test it.
-We have notifications that trigger actions in the application and the simulator is incapable of receiving notifications**.
-In fact, in order to test the application we strongly advice for the use of two devices and two MonEx accounts.
+To test the application, you need to use an IOS device with IOS 10.2 or greater.
+MonEx won't work as expected if you use the Xcode simulator to test it.
+We have notifications that trigger actions in the application, and the simulator is incapable of receiving notifications.
+In fact, to test the application, we strongly advise for the use of two devices and two MonEx accounts.

 The application contains a lot of functionalities therefore if will take a couple of minutes to load on your device, give it time.

-In order to enter the app you need to authenticate in one of the following ways
+To enter the app you need to authenticate in one of the following ways

 * email and password, an email verification will be sent, so you need access to the email account
 * Facebook account